 Don’t wait until your invoice is overdue to ask for payment.
 The best way to get your client to pay an invoice is to follow up a week or so in advance of the due date with a quick, friendly reminder.
 Your client will appreciate the notice, especially if you charge late fees.

-Bonsai’s invoicing software allows you to build these reminders in automatically so you can focus on completing projects and spend less time in your inbox.
+Bonsai’s invoicing software allows you to build these reminders in automatically so you can focus on completing projects and spend less time in your inbox - sign up for your free trial to check them out.

 3.3.
 If that doesn’t work, follow up consistently

 Don’t wait to follow up again until a month after the invoice is late, when you’re panicking about your cash flow.
-If your client is late making a payment, follow up one week, then two weeks, then a month after the due date.
+If your client is late making a payment, follow up one week with a payment reminder email, then two weeks, then a month after the due date.

-Be clear in your email about just how late the invoice is, and don’t forget to ask them to reach out to you if they have any questions or concerns.
+Be clear in your payment request email to the client about just how late the invoice is, and don’t forget to ask them to reach out to you if they have any questions or concerns.
 No matter how frustrated you are, it’s important to keep the lines of communications open and avoid being confrontational.
 After a month has passed, consider alternative methods of reaching your client, like calling them directly.

 Let the payments roll in